 Never secure the house with a deposit — a deposit is not for that!

-Saving money wherever you can (within reason) is key – you don’t want to end up with no money.
+Saving money wherever you can (within reason) is key — and everyone in the Netherlands understands the student budget struggles. 💸

-Editor’s Note: This article was originally published on 9 August 2019, but was updated for your reading pleasure on 4 February 2020.
+Editor’s Note: This article was originally published in August 2019, and was fully updated in February 2023 for your reading pleasure.